When to get tested for HIV

 How soon can HIV be detected by a test?

-Most modern HIV tests are fourth or fifth generation tests, and can detect the virus in your blood from as early as four weeks after possible exposure.
-In other words: it takes 28 days before it shows up on the blood test.
+Most modern HIV tests are fourth or fifth generation tests, and can detect the virus in your blood from as early as 45 days after possible exposure.

 Other types of test require more time to have passed.
 Rapid tests and self-test kits may not be able to detect HIV in your sample until three months after exposure.